bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 14. *Only before 7.3.0* In your new `bonita-target-version` folder, delete the `bonita` folder.
 You will use the `bonita_home` that you have migrated instead.
 15. *Only before 7.3.0* Set the bonita_home system property to point to the migrated `bonita_home`.
 16. [Configure the bundle to use the migrated database](database-configuration.md).
 Do not recreate the database.
+16. <a id="compound-permission-migration"/> In the case where deployed resources have required dedicated [authorizations to use the REST API](resource-management.md#permissions), these authorizations are not automatically migrated.
+    Some manual operation have to be done on the `client/tenants/[TENANT_ID]/conf/compound-permissions-mapping.properties` file that is either located in the _$BONITA\_HOME_ folder if version <7.3.0 or in the extracted `platform_conf/current` folder in version >=7.3.0 (see [for more information](BonitaBPM_platform_setup.md#update_platform_conf) ).
+    You need to merge file versions, the previous one and the migrated one.

+    For example, The [REST API Extension](rest-api-extensions.md) _CI Users REST API_ has been deployed and the `client/tenants/[TENANT_ID]/conf/compound-permissions-mapping.properties` has been automatically updated with the permissions of this resource (a new line has been added in the file):
+    ```
+    custompage_ciuserRestExtension=[profile_visualization, tenant_platform_visualization, organization_visualization]
+    ```
+    You need to copy the line of each resource permission to the migrated `client/tenants/[TENANT_ID]/conf/compound-permissions-mapping.properties` file.
 17. Configure License:
     Make sure there is a valid license file
     * If you have migrated from an earlier maintenance version of the same minor version, for example, from 6.3.0 to 6.3.1, your existing license is still valid and you do not need to do anything.